 Supinator, pronator, or neutral – those are the three categories you can fall into.
 Most of the special running-equipment stores have the necessary tools to determine your type.

 To get an idea yourself, check one of your worn-in pair of shoes.
 Based on the wear pattern, you can see where you put the most pressure on while walking.

-- Supinators are characterized with a high arch, and weight distribution is mostly going to be on the outer part of the foot.
+- Supinators are characterized by a high arch, and weight distribution is mostly on the outer part of the foot.

 - Pronators are on the other end of the spectrum, they have a very low or flat arch and it is most commonly seen in heavier people.